top of page

 Parent Training

-Behavioral therapy and parent training are crucial for increasing adaptive and desired skills during the early years.
-Small changes in parents’ behavior have a profound effect on children’s learning and communication skills.
-The first thing I do when walking into someone’s home is to learn about parent-child interactions and available resources at home that affect children’s progress.
-This initial assessment allows parents to make small changes that will immediately have a positive effect.
+We've seen how even small changes in parents' behavior can have a profound and immediate effect on their children's learning and communication skills.
+Our journey begins with an initial assessment, where we learn about parent-child interactions and explore available resources at home that can influence children's progress.
+This assessment empowers parents to make subtle yet impactful changes that result in positive outcomes.

 Happy Family Portrait